ZcashFoundation/zepio/DEVELOPMENT_WORKFLOW.md

 * **revert**: Commits which revert another commit
 * **type**: Changes specific to static * types (TypeScript, Flow, etc...)

 Commits should be isolated to one type.
 Make sure to keep commits small.
-This Will help to easily change or revert back to past commits.
+This will help to easily change or revert back to past commits.
 Additionally, commits can have multi-line messages to better express the commit.

 ```
 docs: commit messages doc